puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 [nodes]: ./nodes.html
 [rich_data]: ./query.html#rich-data

-Puppet agent nodes submit reports after their runs, and the Puppet master forwards these to PuppetDB.
+Puppet agent nodes submit reports after their runs, and the Puppet Server forwards these to PuppetDB.
 Each report includes:

 * Data about the entire run